wolenetz/media-source/mse-eviction-policies-explainer.md

 Alternatively, switching always to "auto" as initial policy could impair existing interop if existing MSE implementations prefer different policies that do not correspond to the MSE REC "normal" `EvictionPolicy`.

+##### Are there better names than "before-current-gop" and "before-next-demuxed"

+###### Initial Thoughts:

+Suggestions are welcome.
+Initially these were "live" and "LL-CMAF", but those were not very self-descriptive.